lsst-sqre/safir/docs/user-guide/set-up-from-template.rst

 3. Clone the repository
 =======================

-Squarebot will create a new GitHub repository and notify you when that is complete.
+SQuaRE Bot will create a new GitHub repository and notify you when that is complete.
 Check out that new repository with Git using the command that Squarebot gives you.
 You will be able to interact with this repository like any other GitHub repository.